Proto:WWF SmackDown! 2: Know Your Role

 - Big Boss Man and Bull Buchanan are one of the default stables, before being replaced with Right to Censor due to Buchanan switching allegiances from Boss Man to Steven Richards.

-- Create-A-Superstar is unstable and can only be loaded if a match have not been played, and even then takes a while to load.
+- Create-A-Superstar is unstable and can only be loaded if a match has not been played, and even then takes a while to load.
 Additionally, custom wrestlers cannot be saved, parts cannot be removed once installed and selecting some (standard) parts can cause the game to crash.
 There is also only eight custom wrestler slots, instead of ten.

 - Both players can select the same wrestler, but only if no match have been played prior.